tpaschalis/tpaschalis.github.io/_posts/2021-01-22-four-years-later.markdown

 ### Goals for 2021..?

-- I'll keep on aiming for 52 posts (~one per week), *and* for higher-quality original content at the same time
+- I'll keep on aiming for 52 posts (~one per week), *and* higher-quality original content at the same time
 - Present at another conference
 - Be able to express ideas with more clarity, conciseness, and confidence
 - Become an "expert software engineer", for some definition of this phrase
-- Continue deep-diving into Go, Distributed Systems
+- Continue deep-diving into Go and Distributed Systems
 - Master a functional language.
 - *vol 3* I will either publish a small game, or a small 'book'-like thingy